Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Content-Item-Directors.md

 > **Audience:** Developers customizing page/content-item migration flow and relationships.

-Content item directors (`ContentItemDirectorBase`) migration behavior and relationships of individual content items during data migration.
+Content item directors (`ContentItemDirectorBase`) control migration behavior and relationships of individual content items during data migration.

 You can create multiple Directors, each targeting different content types or scenarios.
 For example, one Director can handle linked pages for `Article` types while another handles `Product` types differently.